 How to propagate Pieris by layering?

-1. Select a low, flexible and vigorous branch.
-Make sure it's not too old.
+1. Select a low, flexible, and vigorous branch.
+Ensure it is not too old.

-2. Loosen the soil where you'll bury the branch.
+2. Loosen the soil where you will bury the branch.
 Mix in some compost if the soil is poor.

 3. Make a small incision or remove the bark from a 2-3 cm section of the branch that will be buried.
 This will encourage root formation.

-4. Gently bend the branch down to the ground, then bury the incised section under 5-10 cm of soil.
-Secure the branch with a peg or stone.
+4. Gently bend the branch to the ground, then bury the incised section under 5 to 10 cm of soil.
+Secure the branch with a stake or stone.

 5. Water regularly to keep the soil moist, especially in dry weather.
-Layering may take several months.
+Layering can take several months.

-6. Once the branch has formed roots (usually after a year), separate it by cutting the stem connecting it to the parent plant with secateurs.
-Replant the new plant in a pot or directly in its final position in the ground.
+6. Once the branch has formed roots (usually after a year), separate it by cutting the stem connecting it to the parent plant with pruning shears.
+Replant the new plant in a pot or directly into the ground in its final location.

 Planting Japanese Andromeda

-Once your young plants are well established, you can replant them in pots or directly in the ground.
+Once your young plants are well developed, you can replant them in pots or directly into the ground.